Patty Wong (librarian): Service to librarianship

 Wong served as the president for the Asian Pacific American Librarians Association from 1999 to 2000.

 She has held many leadership roles in the American Library Association, including multiple terms on the ALA Executive Board and as an at-large councilor for ALA Council, as well as chairing the ALA Budget Analysis and Review Committee.
-In April 2020, Wong was elected ALA 2021–2022 president-elect.
+In April 2020, Wong was elected ALA 2021–2022 president, and she has since completed her term.
 She was the first Asian American president of the ALA.

 Awards and honors

 California State Senator Lois Wolk selected Wong as the 5th State Senate district's 2009 Woman of the Year, citing her dedication to improving library access.